Bouly/BackupScript/README.md

 # BackupScript

-## A simple script to backup file with some features
+A simple script to backup file with some features

+## Configs

+Add user on BackupConfig.csv file

+PC                    The name of the computer

+BackupDirectory       The path of the backup directory (exemple: C:\Bouly\Documentation)

+Day                   The backup day

+Hour                  The backup hour (if the backup script start and the hour has passed)

+Status                The script will automatically fill this field

+## Features

 ### • A small script to add user